A-Crow-Nowhere/SVCROWS/README.md

 ![SVCROWS/Images](Images/Functions.png)

-i)	SVCROWS can generate default values for these 6 parameters based on the second and fourth quartile of the SV-size distribution of the dataset.
+i)	SVCROWS can generate default values for these 6 parameters based on the first and third quartile of the SV-size distribution of the dataset.
 It is important to note that using this option will adjust its parameters to each new file in the input directory.
 However, this is not recommended because it may not tailor the program to user needs.

-ii)	SVCROWS uses breakpoint matching between SVs as a secondary piece of information to determine the similarity between two SVs (Fig. S2A).
+ii)	SVCROWS uses breakpoint matching between SVs as a secondary piece of information to determine the similarity between two SVs.
 The user input determines breakpoint boundary sizes.
 As potential SVs are compared, the start or end breakpoint must fall within the boundary to be considered a match.
 Start boundaries cannot match with end boundaries and vice versa.
-When a breakpoint matches, SVCROWS can interpret this as a high likelihood of a match and adjusts the RO threshold to the minimum value (Fig. 1B, input 5) provided by the user (Fig. S2A, green arrows).
+When a breakpoint matches, SVCROWS can interpret this as a high likelihood of a match and adjusts the RO threshold to the minimum value (input 5) provided by the user (green arrows).
 If potential SVs are already at the minimum, there is no change.
 Breakpoints matching is counted and recorded on the consensus list only once, to the first match found in the consensus list, but subsequent matches will continue to adjust RO thresholds after it is counted.

 iii)	The input SV list required by SVCROWS has an optional distinction to indicate a potential SV as a “Known” SV.
-This characterization reduces the RO requirement to a single base pair (Fig. S2B).
+This characterization reduces the RO requirement to a single base pair.
 For example, this option can be used for SVs that have been previously identified and have definite positions in the genetic background of an organism.
 Therefore, a user can have high confidence that any overlapping SVs in this region are derived from the “known” SV, and any variation in SVs compared in this region is not biological.

-iv)	SVCROWS provides an option to expand SVRs with multiple matches to the minimum and maximum position of the subset of matching SVs (Fig. S2C).
+iv)	SVCROWS provides an option to expand SVRs with multiple matches to the minimum and maximum position of the subset of matching SVs.
 Using this option adjusts the breakpoint regions for the newly constructed region during the run itself.
 Breakpoint matching is still tabulated in the same way.

 v)	SVCROWS includes an alternative mode (“Hunt” mode), where a user inputs both 1) a set of SVs or SVRs in the same input format as described for “Scavenge” mode, and 2) A set of features (i.e. genes from a relevant genome).
 Using the same weighted-sizes principle, SVCROWS will quantify how many times features are significantly overlapped by the supplied user input SVs.
 However, this calculation is done non-reciprocally and only considers the overlap of the features to call matching SVs.

 The ‘feature list’ has the same requirements as the ‘input list’ but only contains the: “Chr”, “Start”, “End”, “Type”, “Var1”, “Var2”, and “Var3” headers (See ExampleData/FeatureList.HG38PCGs.tsv).

-During runtime, the user must provide the same 6 variables as in “scavenge” mode, but consider inputs that apply to the characteristics of the features themselves, rather than the SVs.
+During runtime, the user must provide the same 6 variables as in “scavenge” mode, but consider inputs that apply to the characteristics of the desired features themselves, rather than the input SVs.
 This mode returns similar outputs as the “Scavenge” mode, but the consensus list represents the quantification of each feature given to the program.

 vi)	There are several tools and functions for quantifying the resulting SVRs.
 Incorporated into the ‘input list’ are the variables “NumReads” and “QScore”, which are added and averaged (respectively) as individual SVs match into their final SVR (see Usage for further functionality).
 SVCROWS also has a “Summary” function, that will provide summary information of the final SVR output.